-EIF expects to support financial intermediaries in originating final recipient transactions, which are subordinated debt transactions, as defined in the Annex II-C of InvestEU GA.
+EIF expects to support a few financial intermediaries in originating final recipient transactions, which are subordinated debt transactions.
 This type of debt financing is expected to improve the capital structure and solvency position of targeted final recipient.

 Item (b) of Annex V A (2) to the InvestEU Regulation: